NicoleAMS/outdoor_cinema_event_website/README.md

 ## Introduction
 This webpage is a mockup for an imaginary outdoor film festival, which I designed and developed based on a brief with specific requirements.
 I also wrote a project outline brief for the imaginary client with sections that describe the stakeholders, goals, budget, timeline and technical specifications.

-The brief with requirements can be found in the project-requirements folder and my own project outline brief can both be found in the documentation folder above.
+Both brief with requirments and the project brief can be found in the documents folder above.

 To see the result, visit: https://nicoleams.github.io/outdoor_cinema_event_website/src/index.html